 COPD has a huge impact on patients and also to the healthcare system.
 According to the Forum of International Respiratory Societies, an estimated 200 million people in the world have COPD.
-In the United States, a 2022 publication stated that COPD is the sixth leading cause of death.
-The Centers for Disease Control (CDC) and Prevention in the United States estimates that prevalence of COPD amongst adults 18 years or older was around 5.2% to 6.2% based on CDC data of age-adjusted prevalence of COPD from 2011 to 2020.
-In terms of economic impact, the total economic cost from COPD in the United States was approximately \$50 billion in 2020 with close to 1.6 million COPD emergency department visits in 2019.
+The Centers for Disease Control (CDC) and Prevention in the United States estimates that prevalence of COPD among adults 18 years or older was approximately 6.1% based on CDC data of ageadjusted prevalence of COPD from 2011 to 2021.
+COPD is a major cause of disability and the sixth leading cause of death according to the CDC.
+In terms of economic impact, the total economic cost from COPD in the United States was approximately \$49 billion in 2020 with close to 925,000 COPD emergency department visits in 2020.

-A peer-reviewed publication in the New England Journal of Medicine has stated that long-term oxygen therapy has been shown help COPD patients who have severely low blood oxygen or hypoxemia.
+A peer-reviewed article in the New England Journal of Medicine has stated that long-term oxygen therapy has been shown help COPD patients who have severely low blood oxygen or hypoxemia.
 Hypoxemic patients are unable to convert oxygen found in the air into the bloodstream in an efficient manner.
 Over time it can lead to a lack of oxygen in organs and tissues (hypoxia) and acute respiratory failure.
 As COPD progresses into later stages, patients may need long-term oxygen therapy as part of their treatment.
 Other diseases including cystic fibrosis or congestive heart failure may lead to lower oxygen in the bloodstream and may also benefit from long-term oxygen therapy.